 You may also want to consider using milder soaps and shampoos, so as not to irritate your loved one’s skin and eyes.

-Try to work out why your parents may not be washing
+Before saying anything to your parents, try to work out why they may not be washing themselves.

 Talking to any person about their personal hygiene can be a difficult subject, but to your own elderly parent it will probably be even trickier.